CZ-NIC/knot-resolver/doc/user/config-cache-gc-prefetch.rst

    Time interval how often GC is spawned.

-   Usually, GC just checks percentual cache utilization and immediatelly exits, so it is recommended to keep the value small.
+   Usually, GC just checks percentual cache utilization and sleeps again, so it is recommended to keep the value small.
    Using a large interval may lead to not freeing space in time.